kvr000/wormik/README.md

 -- INSTALLATION

-SDL, SDL_image and SDL_ttf libraries are required for running and appropriate development files for compiling.
+SDL2, SDL2_image and SDL2_ttf libraries are required for running and appropriate development files for compiling.
 Makefile is simple, no autoconf or other stuff, just run make and it should work properly.
+Built executables and resources are placed into target/ directory.
-You can install it locally into any directory and run it from there, or install data files (wormik_*.png) to /usr/share/games/wormik.
+You can install it either locally into any directory and run it from there, or install data files (wormik_*.png) to /usr/share/games/wormik (run make install).

 -- CONFIGURATION